daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md.md

 18) Click “Make a web request”
 19) Fill in the fields as below, but replace the “AUTH_TOKEN” field with your authorization code from your email.
 Copy the URL below.

-The value perameter is the percentage of the window to open/close.
-Setting 0 will close the window all the way, setting 100 will open to 100%.
-Any value from 0-100 will work.
+**The value perameter in the URL is the percentage of the window to open/close.
+Setting value=0 will close the window all the way, setting value=100 will open to 100%.
+Any value from 0-100 will work.**

 ```http://morningrod.blynk.cc/AUTH_TOKEN/update/V23?value=100```